All About Quakerism

 George Fox, one of the early founders of the Society of Friends in seventeenth-century England, had as a youth suffered great anguish as he sought an answer to his spiritual quest.
 His answer came, after much reading of the Scriptures and visits to many ministers and counselors, when he heard a voice within him which said: “There is One, even Christ Jesus, that can speak to thy condition.”
 “And when I heard it,” he later reported, “my heart did leap for joy.”

-He had found God directly without the aid of ritual or clergy, and henceforth his distinctive message was: Christ speaks directly to each human heart who seeks Him; listen to the teacher within; He placed His light within each of us, and as we follow the way He directs we shall be led into life and Truth.
+The first names for the new movement were children of the Light and Friends of Truth.
+William Penn thought of it as “primitive Christianity revived.”
 Since those early beginnings, Friends have continued to hold that their faith is one of first-hand experience of God in their lives.
 Spiritual life, they say, does not depend upon the acceptance of certain doctrines, nor the observance of certain rites, but comes as persons are obedient to the light of Christ within them.

 They seek to be obedient not only in the quiet gathering for worship together, or in their meeting for settling practical affairs, but also as they are led as a group to be concerned for those about them, particularly those suffering injustices or inequities.
 While Friends had great respect for the individual person, the real unit in the Society of Friends has always been the Meeting.

 Are they seriously trying to follow their inward guide?
 Does the Sermon on the Mount come alive for them as setting standards for Christian action?
 Are they endeavoring to live by Quaker testimonies of integrity, simplicity, equality, peace, and community?
 In other words, one can often tell Quakers not so much by what they say as by the way they live.